 There are some primary science topics which lend themselves to simple and effective experiments – and you can confidently develop those, without our help.

 Other topics are more challenging to bring to life.
-You may not have the skills, knowledge or specialist equipment to be confident to develop the right experiment from scratch.
+You may not have the specific skills, in depth knowledge or specialist equipment to be confident to develop the right experiments from scratch.

 Every new experiment takes time and know how to develop, test, and risk assess.
 It can take several attempts before an experiment is reliable enough to help your children learn it.
 Why not use us for the best primary science experiments, designed and delivered by experts?